Your Safety When Visiting Earth Trust

 From enjoying the views on top of the iconic Wittenham Clumps to strolling through a wildflower meadow, from watching red kites soaring over Little Wittenham Wood to enjoying a picnic by the River Thames, there are many reasons why Earth Trust Farm is such a wonderful place to visit.
 However, when visiting a working farm like ours, there are inherent risks ranging from uneven ground and steep slopes to tractors working and deep water.

-The responsibility for the safety of people visiting the Earth Trust Farm and Nature Reserve is one that is shared between the Earth Trust and our visitors.
+The responsibility for the safety of people visiting Earth Trust Farm and the nature reserve is one that is shared between Earth Trust and our visitors.

 What we will do:

-- Take reasonable measures to minimise risks in ways that are compatible with the working farm and forestry management – but we will not eliminate all risks.
+- Take reasonable measures to minimise risks in ways that are compatible with the working farm and forestry management – but we cannot eliminate all risks.

 - Ensure that the work of our staff, volunteers and contractors does not jeopardise visitors’ health or safety, by carrying out risk assessments and taking suitable action.

 - Use appropriate signage to highlight a particular hazard but avoid over-signing, for example a natural feature that is an obvious hazard, such as a steep slope, will not be signed but a less obvious hazard, such as grazing cattle, will be signed.

 - Assess trees adjacent to our footpaths, roads and other public areas annually to ensure that they are safe.

 - Being aware of the environment you’re in and acting accordingly e.g. wearing appropriate clothing for the weather conditions, taking extra care when walking on a slippery surface.